SpaceODY/Space-Shuttle-System-Expanded/README.md

+# Space Shuttle System Expanded

+### Information

-MADE AND DESIGNED FOR KSP RO/RSS 1.8.1-1.10.1 (May work on other versions)
+DESIGNED FOR KSP RO/RSS 1.8.1-1.10.1 (May work on other versions)

-MODS REQUIRED: ASET (Core, Avionics, Rover props), JSI(Raster prop monitor), KSPWheel, B9PartSwitch, Realism Overhaul
+MODS REQUIRED: ASET (Core, Avionics, Rover props), JSI(Raster prop monitor), KSPWheel, B9PartSwitch

-Expect a folder clean up of this mod soon.
-(Many textures/configs are in the most random places in the folders and some arent even being used.)

-MODS SUPPORTED: Kerbalism, TACLifeSupport(From regular RO), Waterfall.

-Thanks to Radar for making this a community mod so we can work on keeping it up to date together.

-Thanks to Decq for creating this mod in the first place.

-Thanks to DylanSemrau for his version of SpaceShuttleSystem.

-Thanks to vevladdd for getting waterfall support for this mod.

-Thanks to Al2Me6 for the templates on the RCS and SSME (Waterfall)

-Thanks to giuliodondi for his public configs for SSS.

-I did not create any of the 3D models for this mod.
-I am simply making realistic time period textures and keeping this mod up to date until KSP2 Releases.

 All the space shuttles except challenger went through a livery update in 1998.
 This changed the flag placment and added the NASA meatball on its left wing.
 I implimented this into the mod with a 1980 varient and a modern varient on all the shuttles.
 Only exception is challenger which only lasted 9 missions before flying its fatal 10th for STS-51L on January 28th, 1986.

-WARNING: Highly suggested to backup your current SPACE_SHUTTLE_SYSTEM folder if you have one.

 Installation:
 1. Remove any previous versions of Space Shuttle System from GameData
 2. Put the folder named "SPACE_SHUTTLE_SYSTEM" and "RealismOverhaul" into your KSP Gamedata.
-3. OPTIONAL: If you want to use Dylan's aerodynamics copy and paste the contents of his aerodynamic folder into gamedata and overwrite it.
 4. ???
 5. PROFIT